Welcome to Boone County Stormwater Management!

 There can be problems with both too much stormwater, in the case of flooding; and too little stormwater, in the context of lacking the necessary clean water to satisfy a given population.
 It is important to find ways of controlling stormwater to both eliminate the possible damaging effects of flooding in a populated area, and harness and purify the water to meet any needs a population might have concerning available drinking water.
 While finding the proper medium is a challenge, the implications are of the utmost importance to sustaining a safe and healthy living environment for the County's inhabitants.

 The importance of stormwater and our ability to continue its healthy maintenance cannot be understated.
 While mostly unnoticed, stormwater directly affects the lives of everyone.
-Boone County hopes to be a helpful resource and guide towards the appropriate steps regarding stormwater!
+Boone County hopes to be a helpful resource and guide toward the appropriate steps regarding stormwater!

 Any questions?
 Feel free to contact us: